It’s almost Election Day (for real)!

 If you want to drop it off….

-All you need to do to vote at a drop box is to drop off your ballot at any drop box or voter service center in the state by 7 p.m. on Election Day, November 5.
+All you need to do to vote at a drop box is to drop off your ballot at any drop box or voter service center in the state—just be in line by 7 p.m. on Election Day, November 5.

 If you want to vote in person…